-The PRC mission work in Vanuatu was established in the early 1970s when two families from Australia were sent by the PRCA as missionaries to North West Malakula.
+The PRC mission work in Vanuatu was established in the early 1970’s, when two men (Greg Fox and Luke Zylstra), and their families were sent by the PRCA as Missionaries to North West Malekula.
 Their task was to learn the language, to preach the Word, to establish an indigenous church and to translate the Scriptures into the local language (Big Nambas).
-God has been very gracious in growing the church in Brenwei, NW Malekula – today the church has more than 60 members, local elders and is led by Pastor Isul Lunabek.
+God has been very gracious in growing the church in Brenwei, North West Malekula – today there are more than 60 members, 4 local Elders and 3 Deacons, and their Pastor is Kenny Sep’et.

 In 1983, the PRC commenced an outreach to the island of Tanna.
-The first missionary, Kilet Itei came from the church in Malekula.
-Tragically, he died three years later, but Tom Kout of Tanna continued the work of caring for the church.
-Several other men from Malekula have assisted Tom in his work over the years, and an Australian missionary family also lived and worked with him for nearly a decade preaching God’s Word and translating the Bible into the local language.
-The congregation in Tanna has a stable membership and the translation work continues, with support from the returned Australian former missionary who is fluent in the language.
+The first Missionary, Kilet Itei came from the church in Malekula.
+Tragically, he died three years later, but Tom Kaut of Tanna continued the work of caring for the church.
+Several other men from Malekula have assisted Tom in his work over the years, and an Australian (PRC) Missionary (Tim Zylstra) and his family also lived and worked with him for nine years preaching God’s Word and translating the Bible into the local language.
+The congregation in Tanna has a stable membership and the translation work continues, with support from the returned Australian former Missionary who is fluent in the language.

 A new church plant in Port Vila was established in 2010, but this time on the Efate mainland, in the area of Freswota 5.
 This was at the request of the Vanuatu PRC, who saw a desperate need for a local church in the capital, whose population had ballooned due to urban drift and the lack of services, employment and schooling in the outer islands.
-This was, and continues to be a joint work between PRCV and PRCA.
-To date, two Australian missionaries have lived and worked in Freswota 5 with their families alongside Mikel Venu, the indigenous missionary-Elder from the Malakula church.
-The work is flourishing, with many being brought to Christ through His Word.
+This was, and continues to be a joint work between the PRCV and the PRCA.
+To date, two Australian Missionaries (Ken Zylstra and Andrew Fox) have lived and worked in Freswota 5 with their families alongside local Missionary-Elders from the Malekula church.
+The work is continuing, with people being brought to Christ through His Word.